vladk-based/vladk.top/README.md

 # vladk.top
-A little website with sockets using react and node
+A little website in development using vite, typescript, tailwindcss4